robbtraister/fusion/docs/architecture.md

 The primary downside to server-side pre-rendering is out-of-date templates.
 A single template publish can invalidate (hundreds of?) thousands of articles.
 Server-side pre-rendering cannot be expected to re-render an entire site with a single publish.

-In order to mitigate this delay in server-side rendering, the updated template will be loaded into the client browser and used to re-render the article.
+In order to mitigate this delay in server-side rendering, Fusion is designed to use react components for templating, thus supporting both server-side and client-side rendering.
+When an article is requested, the updated template will be loaded into the client browser and used to re-render the article.
 The browser will initially load and paint the static pre-rendered version of the page, quickly re-rendering to the updated version based on the loaded template file.

 ## Considerations